 Where do you ship from?
 How long does shipping take?

 We ship from Toronto, Canada.
-Orders received before 1 pm EST are generally shipped the same day.
+Orders to Canadian destinations received before 1 pm EST are generally shipped the same day by Canada Post.

 Typical delivery times are: to the GTA region and southern Ontario, shipments usually arrive within a day or two.
 To Vancouver it takes about 5 days.
 Montreal is 2-3 days.
 To the East coast of Canada takes about 3-4 days generally.

-For destinations outside Canada and USA, please allow 2 to 4 weeks for delivery.
+For destinations outside Canada and USA ("International"), please generally allow 2 to 4 weeks for delivery.

 Do you ship to ________?
 Any extra costs to ship there?